jrreed83/thebitstream/content/posts/how-to-build-qpsk-modulator/index.md

 Now that we've converted the payload to an array of symbols, it's time to start building the baseband waveform.
 First thing we need to do is select a suitable pulse-shaping filter.
 A pulse shaping filter is a special type of digital **finite inpulse response** (FIR) filter with properties that be tuned to achieve a certain bandwidth.

 The first pulse-shaping filter I ever learned about was the **root-raised cosine filter**.
-Here's a hand-rolled implementation (I really don't like looking at this function.
-There's probably a more elegant way to implement it, but it does work. ):
+My hand-rolled version (shown below), is not the prettiest code I've ever written, but it works.

 ``` python
 def root_raised_cosine(